A guide to alt keyboard layouts (why, how, which one?)

 Optimizers I’ve looked at use a simple simulated annealing algorithm or a genetic algorithm.
 These methods have no guarantee of finding an optimal solution, it is possible to get stuck in local optima.
 Suggested by Cyanophage, an approach to avoid local optima is to make multiple runs of greedy depth first search.

 By any on these methods, optimization is slow.
-Running for order of hours is expected, I think.
+Run time of multiple hours is expected, I think.
 Optimizers are preferably implemented efficiently for good performance, e.g. leveraging multithreading and in a language like C++ or Rust.
 These requirements make optimizers nontrivial to develop.

 The size and quality of the text corpus is a factor.
 A larger text corpus (the text on which metrics are evaluated) is generally better for good statistics, but increases computation cost.
 Also, corpora used in practice usually don’t include hotkey, Vim normal mode keybindings, etc. Since they don’t relate directly to written characters, it is harder to collect data on that.